 Allow the horse to fill up on hay before turning out on grass for a few hours.

 Muzzling during turnout is another popular method that restricts intake while allowing the horse much-needed exercise.
-Consider nutritional support.
-Metabarol® is scientifically proven to normalize insulin levels in horses as well as reduce inflammation.
+Also, consider nutritional support.
+Metabarol® is scientifically proven to normalize insulin levels in horses as well aid in reducing inflammation.
 Of course, knowing exactly what you’re dealing with will help formulate a plan of action.
 Now is the time to have your pasture analyzed by a local extension office, and your horse’s blood tested by your veterinarian.

 MetaCare™ from Equithrive: Get a $50 rebate for blood testing